Nationals from third countries for stays of up to 6 months

 Holder of a residence permit for students or researcher mobility of another EU Member State (except the United Kingdom, Ireland and Denmark) can contact email@example.com in case of questions.

 Guest speakers can enter Austria visa free or with a visa C and stay in Austria for a maximum of a week.

 Recipients of OeAD grants from third countries1 need provided that they stay for no longer than six months a visa for gainful employment (“Visa C for Gainful Employment” [„Visum C – Erwerb“] or “Visa D for Gainful Employment” [„Visum D – Erwerb“]).

 For stays of a maximum of 90 days you have to apply for a “Visa C for Gainful Employment”.
 For stays between 91 days and a maximum of six months you have to apply for a “Visa D for Gainful Employment”.

 You have to apply for this visa in person at the competent Austrian representative authority in your country of residence at least four weeks before entering Austria.
-The authority will issue the visa free of charge.
+The authority can issue the visa free of charge.

 Attention: For US American and Canadian OeAD scholarship holdersspecial rules apply for the issuance of visas!

 Visas cannot be extended in Austria.
 After entering Austria with a visa you cannot – apart from a few exceptions2 – apply for any other visas or residence permits (for staying for longer than six months) in Austria.

 Necessary documents for applying